mguleryuz/foundry/memory-bank/techContext.md

 **Solution**:

-- Separated user status tracking from statistics tracking
+- Implemented automatic statistics tracking within whitelist management functions
-- Added a direct admin function for managing statistics
+- Added intelligence to detect new users by checking if address\_ field is empty (address(0))
-- Modified the whitelist functions to not automatically update statistics
+- Improved handling of package type changes to correctly update statistics
+- Fixed a critical issue with Solidity enums defaulting to 0 (UserStatus.Approved) causing false positives
+- Removed separate updateStatsDirectly function to reduce complexity and potential for error

 ### 2. Participation Flow